West Temple Gateway

 The RDA's contributions to this area include the

 of eight alleyways.
-The 900 South TRAX Station is
+The 900 South TRAX Station was

-the only light rail stop to be built in a
+the first light rail stop to be built in a

 residential neighborhood and upon its opening, increased